 While it appears that eating a vegetarian diet that includes limited frying and grilling in the cooking process is the gold standard in terms of cancer reducing diets, it is not the only way to reduce your risk of developing cancer.
 In addition to a healthy, varied diet, health experts recommend avoiding major causes of cancer by limiting alcohol consumption, avoiding smoking, maintaining safer sex practices, and avoiding overexposure to UV radiation (like from the sun!).
 Simply reducing the amount of fried and grilled foods you eat can also make a difference without eliminating them from you diet altogether.
 Additionally, avoiding unhealthy foods doesn’t mean you have to avoid an entire cuisine.
 Meals such as Chinese food or other types of cultural cuisines, contain a wide range of ingredients, with several possible ways to prepare or cook.
 If you want to maintain a healthier diet, you can be selective about the kinds of food you order from restaurants or try cooking them for yourself at home.

-If you have questions or concerns about your diet, you may want to speak to your primary care provider or a nutritionist.
-If you are a Columbia student you might want to call 212-854-2284 or log in to Open Communicator to make an appointment on the Morningside campus or 212-305-3400 for the Medical Center campus.
-You may also want to consider visiting the Columbia Health website to see information about services and programs available on the Morningside campus or Student Health Services for options at CUMC.
-If your worries about cancer are negatively affecting you day-to-day life or you just want to talk with someone about your experience with your grandfather, you may want to make an appointment with a counselor or psychologist.
-Columbia students may want to consider scheduling a visit with Counseling & Psychological Services at Morningside by calling 212-854-2878 or Mental Health Services at CUMC by calling 212-305-3400.
+If you have questions or concerns about your diet, you may want to speak to your health care provider or a registered dietitian.
+If your worries about cancer are negatively affecting you day-to-day life or you just want to talk with someone about your experience with your grandfather, you may want to make an appointment with a mental health professional.
 Balancing long-term health concerns like cancer with everyday dietary concerns can be challenging, but being informed about the risks and benefits associated with certain foods is a great first step to a long and healthy life.Alice!